 “Oh, you who lost crown and kingdom in gambling, who abandoned your wife after taking one half of her clothing, where are you?
 Your beloved still yearns for you.”

 According to her, only Nala would respond to it.
 So the priest did the same.
 And when he reached Ayodhya, ruled by Rituparna, the royal cook, an ugly dwarf responded to the song:

 So she came up with a plan.
 She announced her swayamvara.
-She asked Sudev to visit Ayodhya and tell the king that there is no sign of Nala, and therefore Damayanti would get remarried.
-And that the swayamvara would take place the very next day of the announcement.
-The idea behind the plan was that Nala was the fastest charioteer in the world and hence the king would take his help.
+She asked Sudev to visit Ayodhya and tell the king that there was no sign of Nala, and therefore Damayanti would get remarried.
+And that the swayamvara would take place the next day of the announcement.
+The idea behind the plan was that Nala was the fastest charioteer in the world, and hence the king would take his help.
 And the plan worked.
 But the dwarf would help him with a condition.
 He asked the king the trick to win a dice game.
-The king who was an expert in the dice game promised Bahuka to teach him.
+The king, an expert in the dice game, promised Bahuka to teach him.

 Then Bahuka left for swayamvara with the king.
-As soon as they reached Vidarbha and their chariot crossed the palace gate two children came running.
+Two children came running as soon as they reached Vidarbha, and their chariot crossed the palace gate.
 Bahuka jumped off the chariot and hugged them.
 Rituparna, the king, was shocked.
-He asked Bahuka about the children but he didn’t reply.
-Damayanti watched from far and she was sure he was her husband.
-When he walked through the palace the gates rose to give him the way, as if the whole palace recognized him.
-Damayanti rushed to him and hugged him in front of everyone including the king.
+He asked Bahuka about the children, but he didn’t reply.
+Damayanti watched from far, and she was sure he was her husband.
+When he walked through the palace, the gates rose to give him the way, as if the whole palace recognized him.
+Damayanti rushed to him and hugged him in front of everyone, including the king.
 She told everyone that he was Nala.